feng19/wechat/README.md

 ## License

-plug_crypto source code is released under Apache 2 License.
+wechat source code is released under Apache 2 License.
 Check the [LICENSE](./LICENSE) file for more information.